inesane/Linux-C-Shell-Ainux/README.md

-This Linux Shell in C can be run by compiling with 'make' and then running with ./ainux. 'history' has been implemented on top of the basic requirements.

-Files:

-Corresponding error messages will be displayed as well in case invalid arguments or a wrong number of arguments are provided upon the execution of a certain command (depending upon their working in terminal)

-makefile - used so that we can compile all the files present

-main.c - main file where we are calling all our functions to execute commands.
-Tokenizes inputs and seperates commands by semicolons

-prompt.c - prints prompt of the shell and changes prompt accordingly if we change the present directory we are in

-cd.c - allows us to change the directory that we are present in.
-Takes both absolute and relative paths

-pwd.c - displays the directory we are present in.
-Displays relative paths in case the directory we are in is present inside the shell directory and absolute path in all other cases

-echo.c - prints the argument given

-ls.c - allows us to display the files present in the current directory.
-Accepts relative and absolute paths.
-Accepts flags as well and prints hidden files and file permissions accordingly.
-Works for multiple directories as well and works in any order that the arguments are given in

-fore.c - allows us to implement foreground processes

-back.c - allows us to implement background processes and prints whenever the background process finishes executing

-pinfo.c - prints process related info.
-Either prints info of the currently running process if not given a pid number or gives the info of any pid number.
-Accepts at max 1 pid number and gives error otherwise

-history.c - keeps commands entered into shell into hist.txt file

-historyprint.c - prints history of commands run in the shell.
-User can specify the number of commands to show uptil 20.
-Just running history without specifying the number of commands prints the last 10 commands entered.
-Specifying a number of commands higher than 20 just prints 20 commands

-hist.txt - stores history of commands upto 20 commands

-bg.c - changes state of a stopped background job with given job number to running

-fg.c - brings a job with given job number to the foreground and changes its state to running if it already isn't

-env.c - implemented setenv and unsetenv commands

-jobs.c - prints all of the running background processes with associated information pertaining to each

-kjob.c - sends a given signal to the job of given job number

-overkill.c - kills all the background processes

-redirection.c - input output redirection implemented

-sig.c - implemented signal handling
+# Linux Shell in C

+This Linux Shell in C can be run by compiling with `make` and then running with `./ainux`.
+'History' has been implemented on top of the basic requirements.

+## How to Run the Shell

+1. Compile the project using the Makefile:
+    ```bash
+    make
+    ```
+2. Run the shell executable:
+    ```bash
+    ./ainux
+    ```

+## Files

+### makefile
+- Used to compile all the files present.

+### main.c
+- Main file where we call all our functions to execute commands.
+- Tokenizes inputs and separates commands by semicolons.

+### prompt.c
+- Prints the prompt of the shell and changes the prompt accordingly if we change the present directory.

+### cd.c
+- Allows us to change the directory that we are present in.
+- Takes both absolute and relative paths.

+### pwd.c
+- Displays the directory we are present in.
+- Displays relative paths if the directory is inside the shell directory and absolute paths otherwise.

+### echo.c
+- Prints the argument given.

+### ls.c
+- Allows us to display the files present in the current directory.
+- Accepts relative and absolute paths.
+- Accepts flags to print hidden files and file permissions.
+- Works for multiple directories in any order of arguments.

+### fore.c
+- Allows us to implement foreground processes.

+### back.c
+- Allows us to implement background processes and prints whenever the background process finishes executing.

+### pinfo.c
+- Prints process-related info.
+- Prints info of the currently running process if no PID is given or gives the info of any specified PID.
+- Accepts at most 1 PID and gives an error otherwise.

+### history.c
+- Keeps commands entered into the shell in `hist.txt`.

+### historyprint.c
+- Prints the history of commands run in the shell.
+- The user can specify the number of commands to show up to 20.
+- Just running `history` without specifying the number of commands prints the last 10 commands entered.
+- Specifying a number higher than 20 just prints 20 commands.

+### hist.txt
+- Stores history of commands up to 20 commands.

+### bg.c
+- Changes the state of a stopped background job with a given job number to running.

+### fg.c
+- Brings a job with a given job number to the foreground and changes its state to running if it isn't already.

+### env.c
+- Implements `setenv` and `unsetenv` commands.

+### jobs.c
+- Prints all running background processes with associated information pertaining to each.

+### kjob.c
+- Sends a given signal to the job of a given job number.

+### overkill.c
+- Kills all the background processes.

+### redirection.c
+- Implements input/output redirection.

+### sig.c
+- Implements signal handling.

+## Error Handling
+Corresponding error messages will be displayed in case invalid arguments or an incorrect number of arguments are provided upon the execution of a certain command, depending on their functionality in the terminal.

+---

+Enjoy using the shell!